opensearch-project/documentation-website/_api-reference/profile.md

 ### The `breakdown` object

 The `breakdown` object represents the timing statistics about low-level Lucene execution, broken down by method.
 Each field in the `breakdown` object represents an internal Lucene method executed within the aggregation.
 Timings are listed in wall-clock nanoseconds and are not normalized.
-The `breakdown` timings are inclusive of all children times.
+The `breakdown` timings are inclusive of all child times.
 The `breakdown` object is comprised of the following fields.
 All fields contain integer values.

 Field | Description
 :--- | :---
-`initialize` | Contains the time for the execution of `preCollection()` callback method during `AggregationCollectorManager` creation.
+`initialize` | Contains the amount of time taken to execute the `preCollection()` callback method during `AggregationCollectorManager` creation.
 `build_leaf_collector`| Contains the time spent running the `getLeafCollector()` method of the aggregation, which creates a new collector to collect the given context.
 `collect`| Contains the time spent collecting the documents into buckets.
 `post_collection`| Contains the time spent running the aggregation’s `postCollection()` callback method.